MicrosoftDocs/ATADocs/ATPDocs/working-with-atp-console.md

 >[!NOTE]
  > Starting with ATP 1.8, the log in process to the ATP Console is accomplished using single sign-on.

-1. In the ATP Center server, click the **Microsoft ATP Console** icon on the desktop or open a browser and browse to the ATP Console.
+1. In the Azure ATP cloud service server, click the **Microsoft ATP Console** icon on the desktop or open a browser and browse to the ATP Console.

     ![ATP server icon](media/ata-server-icon.png)

  >[!NOTE]
- > You can also open a browser from either the ATP Center or the ATP Gateway and browse to the IP address you configured in the ATP Center installation for the ATP Console.
+ > You can also open a browser from either the Azure ATP cloud service or the ATP Standalone Sensor and browse to the IP address you configured in the Azure ATP cloud service installation for the ATP Console.

-2. If the computer on which the ATP Center is installed and the computer from which you are trying to access the ATP Console are both domain joined, ATP supports single sign-on integrated with Windows authentication - if you've already logged on to your computer, ATP uses that token to log you into the ATP Console.
+2. If the computer on which the Azure ATP cloud service is installed and the computer from which you are trying to access the ATP Console are both domain joined, ATP supports single sign-on integrated with Windows authentication - if you've already logged on to your computer, ATP uses that token to log you into the ATP Console.
 You can also log in using a smartcard.
 Your permissions in ATP correspond with your [administrator role](ata-role-groups.md).

  > [!NOTE]
  > Make sure to log on to the computer from which you want to access the ATP Console using your ATP admin username and password.
 Alternatively, you can run your browser as a different user or log out of Windows and log on with your ATP admin user.
 To prompt the ATP Console to ask for credentials, access the console using an IP address and you are prompted to enter credentials.